usnistgov/oscal-xproc3/tutorial/sequence/Lesson04/courseware_101.md

 ## Goals

-Understand better how this tutorial is produced
+Understand better how this tutorial is produced.

-See an example of a small but lightweight and scalable publishing system can be implemented in XProc and XSLT
+See an example of a small but lightweight and scalable publishing system can be implemented in XProc and XSLT.

 ## Prerequisites